SoumyaEXE/Genetic-Algorithm-Solver/README.md

 #Genetic algorithm solver

 This project implements a simple Genetic Algorithm to optimize a mathematical function.
-It demonstrates the core principles of evolutionary computation- selections, crosssover, mutation, and survival of the fittest- in a clear and visual way.
+It demonstrates the core principles of evolutionary computation- selections, crossover, mutation, and survival of the fittest- in a clear and visual way.

 ##Features:
 -Evolves a population to optimize a given fitness function